 Deep Dive: From Simple Gates to Complex Circuits

 This deep dive covers Deep Dive: From Simple Gates to Complex Circuits within Truth Tables for GCSE Computer Science.
-Revise Truth Tables in Boolean Logic for GCSE Computer Science with 15 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 3 of 10 in this topic.
+Revise Truth Tables in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 3 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position